Ste29/coddariello-bot/README.md

 ## General info
-Call of duty warzone Bot, it shows the statistics of a player and the data related to its games
+Call of duty warzone Bot, it shows the statistics of a player and the data related to its games.
+The bot is currently hosted on heroku and you can try it any time.

 ## Commands
 - !stats yourname